 - Keep your elbows bent and to your sides to minimise stress on your back

 Loading and unloading

-- Several bags of compost, bark chip and gravel are easy causes of injury especially if you are using faulty movement patters over and over again.
+- Several bags of compost, bark chip and gravel are easy causes of injury especially if you are using faulty movement patterns over and over again.

-- Try to loosen up your muscle and joints before lifting
+- Try to loosen up your muscles and joints before lifting.

 *Article based on Summer garden project? by the BCA